Corinne Lepage: Early politics (1981–1995)

 Lepage says that "I got into environmentalism very early, in the 1960s.
 As an environmentalist candidate in 1981, and elected in 1989".
-Indeed, she became Deputy Mayor of Cabourg in Calvados in March 1989.
+She became Deputy Mayor of Cabourg in Calvados in March 1989.
 In the early 1990s, she became a founding member of Ecology Generation.
 She ran in the 1993 under this party label for the legislative elections in the fourth district of Calvados.
 However, she only received 6.17% of the vote.

 Minister of the Environment (1995–1997)

 In 1995 she responded affirmatively to a proposal by Alain Juppé to head the Ministry of the Environment in a center-right government.
 She was then not a member of any political party.
 According to the left-wing newspaper Libération, her nomination was harshly criticised by the right in Normandy as she had just recently been beaten severely in elections there.

 Lepage was one of twelve women in the first Juppé government.
 On 7 November 1995, during a cabinet reshuffle leading to the second Juppé government, she was the only woman to remain a full Minister.
 While she says she did not suffer any particular difficulties as a woman in the government, she considers that she was subjected to insults in the National Assembly "which would have never have been hurled against a man".

 As Minister of the Environment, Lepage made a priority objective of showing that environmentalism can "contribute to the struggle against unemployment".
 She also made progress in the area of prevention with the adoption of a Clean Air Law, the creation of the Committee on Prevention and Precaution and, at the end state participation with the Professional Committee on Asbestos.

-The controversial relaunch of the Superphénix nuclear reactor, which experienced numerous technical difficulties, led to an open struggle between Lepage and the Minister of Industry Frank Borotra.
+The controversial relaunch of the Superphénix nuclear reactor, which experienced numerous technical difficulties, led to an open struggle between Lepage and the Minister of Industry Franck Borotra.
 Because of legal irregularities, Lepage refused to sign the decree authorizing the relaunch of the reactor, implicitly threatening Alain Juppé with resignation.
 The trade unionist Christian Moesl said during a parliamentary hearing that "Corinne Lepage put Superphénix on the edge of the precipice and Dominique Voynet pushed it over".

 A consensus politician, Lepage has been subject to criticism for her silence during the president of Jacques Chirac on certain major environmental issues: the resumption of nuclear tests, the relaunch of the Superphénix nuclear reactor in September 1995, the reduction of the environmental budget, difficulties in implementation the Nature 2000 EU directive.

 Lepage used her experiences as a Minister to write a book in which she attacks industrial lobbies, hunters and technocrats in the upper levels of the civil service.